Contents

 In Europe, the European Union has set out detailed rules on UGC as part of its Copyright Directive.
 This includes provisions on how copyright owners can protect their work, how authors and publishers should be credited, and what exceptions exist for using copyrighted material.

-The United States has a more lenient approach when it comes to UGC.
-Under the Digital Millennium Copyright Act (DMCA), users can freely share content they have created, provided they limit the scope of their use.
-They do not infringe upon existing copyright holders’ rights.
+The United States has a more lenient approach to UGC.
+Under the Digital Millennium Copyright Act (DMCA), users can freely share content they have created, provided they limit the scope of their use and do not infringe upon existing copyright holders’ rights.

 In Japan, UGC is regulated by the Act-On Protection Of Rights Relating To Information Networked Environment (APORNE).
 This law was enacted in 2002 and requires companies to monitor user-generated content posted on their platforms for illegal or prohibited activities such as defamation or copyright infringement.
 The law also requires companies to remove any offending content or face severe fines or criminal penalties.